biendo27/llmproxy/README.md

 ## Notes / security

-- `.cliproxy.env` contains API keys.
+- `.llmproxy.env` contains API keys.
 Use a private repo, or replace keys before pushing.
-- If you do not want to sync secrets, keep `.cliproxy.env` out of git and create a machine-local file (e.g. `.cliproxy.env.local`) then point `CLIPROXY_ENV` to it before sourcing `.cliproxy.zsh`.
+- If you do not want to sync secrets, keep `.llmproxy.env` out of git and create a machine-local file (e.g. `.llmproxy.env.local`) then point `CLIPROXY_ENV` to it before sourcing `.llmproxy.zsh`.
 - You can override paths:
   - `CLIPROXY_HOME` points to this folder
   - `CLIPROXY_ENV` points to the env file